boukew99/chitch/readme.md

 - Low resource usage -> sustainable
 - Low complexity -> low maintenance
 - Lightweight -> responsive
+- Modular -> Add or delete files with functionality freely.

 > Chitch cannot hold long-lived connections like long-polling, SSE, or WebSockets.
 Chitch uses short-lived connections for lower resource usage.
 Because of this, true real-time interaction is not supported.
 ---